Adventures in Downsizing: Songs of the Mountain

-With all the heavy rain lately I have had fewer outdoor and recreational distractions and I have been able to spend more time with my hobby of writing news reports.
-I say hobby because the news reports I now write, which I call my “work,” are really just an unpaid labor of love that I continue to help with my brain injury and to keep myself sharp and motivated.
+With all the heavy rain lately I have had fewer outdoor and recreational distractions and I have been able to spend more time with my “jhobby” of writing news reports.
+I say jhobby because the news reports I now write, which I call my “work,” are really just an unpaid labor of love that I continue to help me recover from my brain injury and to keep myself sharp and motivated.

 So, with few distractions or opportunities to go out in my wheelchair this week, I have spent the last few days working 15 to 20 hours a day, which for my “retired” status isn’t too bad, considering the insane, multiple-day typing marathons I used to pull as a breaking news reporter and feature article journalist for newspapers in Riverside and San Diego Counties.

 Sadly, or maybe thankfully in my case, chronic, pain-related insomnia and an unstoppable drive to remain active and connected to life and everything that is going on around me makes it very easy for me to work for days on end with little or no sleep.